openvinotoolkit/openvino/docs/ops/reduction/ReduceLp_4.md

 Where indices i0, ..., iN run through all valid indices for the 1st input and finding the Lp norm `Lp[j0, ..., jN]` have `jk = ik` for those dimensions `k` that are not in the set of indices specified by the 2nd input of the operation.
 Corner cases:
     1. When the 2nd input is an empty list, then this operation does nothing, it is an identity.
-    2. When the 2nd input contains all dimensions of the 1st input, this means that a single reduction value is calculated for entire input tensor.
+    2. When the 2nd input contains all dimensions of the 1st input, this means that a single reduction scalar value is calculated for entire input tensor.

 **Example**